a5ob7r/haskellorls/README.md

 - Register to Hackage.
 - Add --head=N/--tail=N option to restrict max output file numbers.
   - This is useful with --recursive/-R
-- Fix infinite loop with recursive option and dereference option when a node has a symlink which the destination is the ancestor node.
 - etc.

 ## NOTE